Lip PaintDon't try this unless you are somewhat artistic and are confident of a

 brand, the cheap ones will do.

-I do make sure to stay inside the original lip line when I am painting.
+I do make sure to stay INSIDE the original lip line when I am painting.

-This way the doll will still have the exact same smile she was born with,
+The doll will still have the exact same smile she was born with,

 when I am finished.